shaychavoshian/IndigenousSafeSteps/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 Hello 👋\
 Welcome to the Bridging Tradition and Safety project!
 A Community-Based Study on Indigenous Footwear and Fall Prevention!\
-This initiative focuses on Indigenous footwear and fall prevention, blending cultural traditions with scientific research to promote safety.
-We're excited to embark on this journey together, empowering communities and advancing public health.
+Welcome to the Bridging Tradition and Safety project! 🌍✨ We're excited to bridge cultural heritage 🧑‍🎨 and safety innovations 🛡️ to support Indigenous communities.

 ## Project Description 🌍👟